 Cole badly wanted the Corvair to come standard with the Powerglide automatic, as a key part of its advanced powertrain.
 A standard three-speed manual was forced on him.
 And the 1960 Corvair was stripped of any and every other possible convenience and safety equipment, including a sway bar or any other device to minimize its tendency to tuck under its rear wheels in extreme handling maneuvers.
 That whole story has been covered here.

 We could go on and find so many issues that challenged GM to make the Corvair profitably, but let’s focus on its heating systems.
 Somewhat curiously, the Corvair was originally designed to only have an (optional) gas-fired heater.
-The fact that this heater was optional is not that odd, given how heaters were still generally optional on most cars; certainly in the low-priced sector.
+The fact that this heater was optional is not that odd, given how heaters were still generally optional on most cars; certainly in the low-priced sector, the VW being a glaring exception (it had a standard heater since 1939, quite possibly the first car to do so).
 Of course how anyone other than in Florida or Hawaii might be ok without one is another question; even Southern California can get quite chilly in the winter.

 There were other issues with the 1960 Corvair that were seen to make it vulnerable to the competition from the Falcon and Valiant.
 One of them was the front trunk, where the spare was located, was problematically small.
 But like VW, the 1960 Corvair offered at least a partial solution, due to extra space available behind the rear seat.
 That area, shown in brown above, was a good-sized well that could be accessed more advantageously with the optional (of course) fold down rear seat.